vvorobjov/nrp-documentation/src/nrp/user_manual/docker_installation.rst

 .. note:: This step might only be necessary for users who own a SpiNNaker board and want to connect this board with the NRP.

-By default, the NRP works with a 4-chip SpiNNaker board using the standard IP-address as shown here.
+By default, the :abbr:`NRP (Neurorobotics Platform)` works with a 4-chip SpiNNaker board using the standard IP-address as shown here.
 To change the standard settings, please follow these steps:

 ..  code-block:: bash